waynecarter/couchbase-lite-tester/README.md

 }
 ```

-## What that test lools like on the wire
+## What that test looks like on the wire

 ### database = database_create("foo")
 * **Request:**  POST http://localhost:3100/database_create?name="foo"